sorryshady/price2quote/src/app/(protected)/send-email/README.md

 - **Data Migration**: No database changes required initially
 - **Performance**: Latest quotes query should be optimized for speed
 - **Accessibility**: Version indicators should be screen reader friendly

+In conversations page use tanstak query to client side hold the version history thing.
+And when we create a new version in the future then we can revalidate this.